AdyGCode/SaaS-FED-Notes/session-11/S10-Laravel-v12-BootCamp-Part-9.md

 > #### Note:
 >
-> The constrained ensures that the two foreign IDs exist before they may be used, and cascade on delete means that if the user is deleted then all votes are deleted that they make, and likewise if the chirp is deleted then the votes for it are also deleted.
+> The constrained ensures that the two foreign IDs exist before they may be used, and cascade on
+> delete means that if the user is deleted, then all votes are deleted that they make, and
+> likewise if the chirp is deleted, then the votes for it are also deleted.

 Edit the model (`app/Models/Vote.php`) and add the fillable fields: